Torreya nucifera: Famous trees

 An old tree is located close to the Nishinomaru-enokida Gate at Nagoya Castle.
-Its height is 16 metres and it is eight metres at the base.
+Its height is and it is at the base.
 Over 600 years old, the tree was already there when the castle was constructed.
 It is the only government-designated natural monument in Nagoya.
 The tree regained its viability despite damage from air raids in 1945.
 Tokugawa Yoshinao, the first feudal lord of Owari, and thus the castle, is said to have decorated his dinner tray with torreya nuts from this tree before going into battle in Osaka, and later for New Year's celebrations.